banner image

 Grant Thornton International has released more information on its Global IBR Women in Business results below.

-Women in Business 2023 - The push for parity
+Women in Business Report 2023

 ** Research methodology of the Grant Thornton International Business Report